MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-365-copilot.md

 ---
-title: How do I apply Zero Trust principles to Microsoft Copilot for Microsoft 365?
+title: How do I apply Zero Trust principles to Microsoft Microsoft 365 Copilot?
-description: How to apply Zero Trust principles to Microsoft Copilot for Microsoft 365. ms.date: 04/02/2024 ms.service: security
+description: How to apply Zero Trust principles to Microsoft 365 Copilot. ms.date: 04/02/2024 ms.service: security
 author: BrendaCarter